"Tell me and I forget. Teach me and I remember. Involve me and I learn."

 "The movie was educational, comprehensive, and entertaining.
 In Search of Liberty chronicles the foundation in which the Constitution came to be.
 Beginning with The Magna Carta, followed by The Declaration of Independence, and finally, our Country’s Constitution.

 "It had a lighthearted approach which allowed my eight year old and eleven year old to remain engaged.
 But it was also informative enough to keep my College Freshman interested, whom is currently taking American History."

 The First Amendment In Action

-The First Amendment states that "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof, or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.”
+The First Amendment states: "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof, or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.”

 In the above clip you will see how one portion of the First Amendment is explained by Ben and discussed with the Ellis family.
 The part in question: freedom of religion.